 Virginia’s Blue Ridge Mountains

 If it’s romance you’re seeking, head to the Glen Gordon Manor in Huntly, VA.
-A sweet inn surrounded by the gorgeous Blue Ridge landscape, you can wine and dine with renowned chef Dayne Smith at the Houndstooth Restaurant.
+The Manor is sweet inn surrounded by the gorgeous Blue Ridge landscape.
+Here, you can wine and dine with renowned chef Dayne Smith at the Houndstooth Restaurant.
 The restaurant received Wine Spectator’s 2018 Award of Excellence, so come prepared to taste it all.
 Check out the Wine Country package and enjoy a getaway with your love, only two hours’ drive from DC.

 Are the two of you feeling more adventurous?
 Save your travels for the winter and head over to Wintergreen Resort.
 The perfect winter weekend getaway from DC awaits.
 In case you’re a newbie to DC: the city’s winters are weird anyway.

 The Baltimore Inner Harbor has a lot going on.
 If you’re looking for a weekend getaway from DC that includes your kids, plan a trip to the National Aquarium (“National” like, the best in the nation) and the Maryland Science Center.
 Ride the Charm City Circulator to save yourself the headache of driving in a new city.
 Luckily, it will bring you all around Baltimore’s key areas for free.
 Then explore the delicious food options in Little Italy and Greektown.
 Or if you are child-free, make a reservation at Woodberry Kitchen, one of the area’s pioneering farm-to-table restaurants.
 Oh, and the seafood… try the seafood.
 We heard Faidley’s Seafood makes a mean crab cake.

 Hang out with the horses in Lancaster, PA